This page provides a short summary on setting up a growing project, for more detailed information please view our following guidebooks:

 To access their volunteering portal, in order to volunteer, or list your volunteering opportunities please visit: www.sparkachange.org.uk

-Join the Movement: Join Spark Somerset's Grow for Good forum, where you'll join other like-minded people and groups from across the county who use growing and gardening to support positive change in their communities.
+Join the Grow for Good forum and Facebook page run in partnership with Spark Somerset where you'll join other like-minded people and groups from across the county who use growing and gardening to support positive change in their communities.
 You'll have the opportunity to learn from other groups, share your success stories, and troubleshoot challenges as a team.
-Sign up here.

 Farm Garden have created a guide for community growing projects, which explains some of the technicalities behind allotments, how to manage a community group effectively, practicalities to consider and lists some top tips from successful groups to help you.